grandimam/amphib/README.md

 Amphib ingests a resume PDF, extracts structured data with an LLM, cross-references GitHub for ground truth, and produces an explainable score.
 It runs locally with Ollama or uses Gemini — your data stays with you.

+Amphib is built on [Hiring Agent](https://github.com/interviewstreet/hiring-agent) by HackerRank.
+We didn't just fork it — we're actively improving it, and every change is open source.
+If you like Hiring Agent, you'll love what's next.

 ## How it works

 ### 1. PDF → Text